-Bromocriptine (Cycloset and Parlodel) helps lower blood sugar levels after a meal.
+Bromocriptine (Cycloset and Parlodel) helps lower blood glucose levels after a meal.

 Meglitinides are drugs that also stimulate the beta cells to release insulin.
 Nateglinide (Starlix) and repaglinide(Prandin) are meglitinides.
 They are taken before each of three meals.

-Because sulfonylureas and meglitinides stimulate the release of insulin, it is possible to have hypoglycemia (low blood sugar levels).
+Because sulfonylureas and meglitinides stimulate the release of insulin, it is possible to have hypoglycemia (low blood glucose levels).

 Glucose in the bloodstream passes through the kidneys, where it can either be excreted or reabsorbed.
 Sodium-glucose transporter 2 (SGLT2) works in the kidney to reabsorb glucose, and a new class of medication, SGLT2 inhibitors, block this action, causing excess glucose to be eliminated in the urine.
 Canagliflozin (Invokana), dapagliflozin (Farxiga), and empagliflozin (Jardiance) are SGLT2 inhibitors that have been approved by the FDA to treat type 2 diabetes.
 Because they increase glucose levels in the urine, side effects can include urinary tract and yeast infections.